Cardanont/TOWebAPI/README.md

 # TOWebAPI
-Basic .Net 6 Web API and an Angular project
+Basic .Net 6 Web API with an Angular 12 project